A7med01/CarND-Behavioural-Cloning/README.md

 Overview
 ---

-In this project, I  deep neural networks and convolutional neural networks to clone driving behavior.The model will output a steering angle to an autonomous vehicle.
+In this project, I used deep neural networks and convolutional neural networks to clone driving behavior.The model will output a steering angle to an autonomous vehicle.

 Using a simulator I can steer a car around a track for data collection.
 Image data and steering angles used to train a neural network and then use this model to drive the car autonomously around the track.